The Writers’ Route along the new SS640

 FAVARA (AG)

-Staying a while in the Agrigento hinterland, the Writers’ Route offers the chance to discover the charm of the inland villages, which have been transformed by innovative urban regeneration projects and have thus become of great interest.
-This is the case with Favara, the birthplace of the writer Antonio Russello, whose most run-down neighbourhoods have been turned into the Farm Cultural Park: an unmissable open-air museum of contemporary art.
+Staying a little longer in the Agrigento hinterland, the Writers’ Route offers the chance to discover the charm of the more inland villages, which are undergoing innovative urban regeneration projects and have therefore become places of great interest.
+This is the case with Favara, the birthplace of the writer Antonio Russello, whose most run-down neighbourhoods have been transformed into the Farm Cultural Park: an unmissable open-air museum of contemporary art.

 RACALMUTO (AG)